 The discharge hose is located beneath the counter and supplies the faucet with water.
-The flexible pipe is helpful for moveable faucets and double sink bowls because it allows the faucet to be moved as required.
+The flexible pipe is helpful for moveable faucets and double sink bowls because it allows the tap to be moved as required.

 The mounting nut is a wide nut used to secure the faucet.
 If your faucet has become open, you can tighten it beneath the sink.

 The adjusting ring ensures that the junctions of the faucet are secured and fitted.

 A washer is a little flat ring with a hole in the center.
 It creates a watertight closure between the stems of the kitchen faucet and the aerator.